 Usually by the fifth year of Claims-made coverage, the risk of loss levels off and the “step factor” reaches a “mature” Claims-made rate.
 “Mature” Claims-made rates are typically very close to normal rates for Occurrence Coverage.

-Claims Made Tail Coverage
+Claims Made Extended Reporting Period or Tail Coverage

 Tail coverage is a provision found within a claims-made policy that permits an insured to report claims that are made against the insured after a policy has expired or been canceled, if the wrongful act that gave rise to the claim took place during the expired/canceled policy.